scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _cost:

 Show item costs in standard inventory mode
-	Shows item costs in standard inventory mode, allowing the value of items to be compared
+	Shows item costs in standard inventory mode, which allows the value of items to be compared.

 	*ShowItemCosts*

 .. _durable:

 More durable armor
-	Armor won't break until character is at -80HP, rather than merely -10HP
+	Armor won't break until character is at -80HP, rather than -10HP.

 	*DurableArmor*